The Vicars Family and the commence of a school

-This school was established in 1958 on 6 acres purchased in 1952 by the Department of Education from the home “Yallambee” of Mr & Mrs Robert Vicars.
-As a result of the sale of this land The Promenade was built to provide a new access to the Vicars home “Yallambee.”
-Following the death of his widow, at the age of 93 years in 1970 the Vicar’s home “Yallambee” which was situated on the remainder of their land holding was donated by the family to be added to the school and the home was demolished in 1971.
-From the house some stained glass windows were located and eventually re-instated in the school.
+This school was established in 1958 on initially 6 acres that had been purchased in 1952 by the Department of Education and had previously formed part of the home Yallambee of Mr & Mrs Robert Vicars .
+As a result of the sale of this land The Promenade was built to provide a new access to the Vicars home.
+Following the death of Violet Vicars at the age of 93 years in 1970 the Vicar’s family donated the remainder of Yallambee to be added to the school.
+The home was demolished by the Department of Education in 1971.
+A number of trees and garden landscape of the Vicars home can still be seen in the grounds of the school.
+From the house, some stained glass windows were located and eventually installed in the school .

-The house covered 11,500 square feet over two storeys.
+The house had been designed by James Vicars and covered 11,500 square feet over two storeys.
 It was built of brick with a rough cast exterior and deep verandahs.
 It had six bedrooms, lounge, dining, billiards, children’s and maid’s quarters.
-There were extensive gardens and a long curved drive way from the corner of The Crescent and The Promenade.
+There were extensive gardens and a long curved drive way from the corner of The Crescent and The Promenade .

 1958-1970 Miss Bessie Mitchell MBE.
-A biography of Miss Bessie Mitchell appears in this web site.
+A biography of Miss Mitchell appears under People on this web site

 1971-1976 Miss Beryl Smith.
-A biography of Miss Beryl Smith appears in this web site.
+A biography of Miss Smith appears under People on this web site.

 1977-1987 Miss Nancye Harris